Kadaperi

 The area is one of the 163 notified areas (megalithic sites) in the state of Tamil Nadu.

 Etymology

-The name comes from Kada (in Kannada/Tamil), meaning door or gateway and eri meaning lake.
+The name comes from Kada (in Tamil), meaning door or gateway and eri meaning lake.
 Thus, it comes to mean the "gateway lake" in Chennai.

 Transport links

 Tambaram Sanatorium Railway station, a bus station and an Air Force station are close by.
-It is just 1 km away from the Tambaram Bus Stand and Railway Station where Baju bhai lived.
+It is just 1 km away from the Tambaram Bus Stand and Railway Station.
 Kadaperi is a junction for most of the buses from the city to the rest of Tamil Nadu.